top of page

 You might be vigilant about your overall nutrition, but are you aware of the sneaky presence of hidden sugars?

 Hidden sugars are essentially sugars that are added to foods during processing, often without being explicitly labelled as such.
-These sugars can lurk in seemingly innocent products like yogurt, sauces and even bread.

 Checking for hidden sugars is crucial because they can wreak havoc on your health in several ways.

 They contribute to weight gain and can increase your risk of obesity, type 2 diabetes, and heart disease.
-They can also lead to energy crashes and mood swings, disrupting your daily activities and overall well-being.

 By being vigilant about reading food labels and choosing whole, unprocessed foods whenever possible, you can avoid the pitfalls of hidden sugars and support your health during menopause.